ycao56/klusterlet-addon-operator/README.md

 ## Run functional test

-The implemented functional tests deploy the endpoint-component-operator in KinD v0.7.0.
+The implemented funcitonal tests deploy the klusterlet-component-operator in KinD v0.7.0.

 The kind configuration file are located in the [build/kind-config](build/kind-config).